After acquittal, Trump unleashes fury at impeachment

 The House speaker shook her head at various points during Trump’s remarks, but did not appear to interact with Trump personally.
 Earlier she had offered a prayer for the poor and the persecuted.

+At the White House later, Trump defended his prayer breakfast attacks on Pelosi, saying “I had Nancy Pelosi sitting four seats away and I’m saying things a lot of people wouldn’t have said.
+I meant every word.”

-She said later that Trump’s remarks were “so completely inappropriate, especially at a prayer breakfast..”
+Pelosi said that Trump’s remarks were “so completely inappropriate, especially at a prayer breakfast..”
 She took particular issue with his swipe at Romney’s faith and said that yes, she does pray for the president.

 Clinton said then in a White House address: “I want to say again to the American people how profoundly sorry I am for what I said and did to trigger these events and the great burden they have imposed on the Congress and on the American people.”

-Asked what Trump would say, White House Press Secretary Stephanie Grisham told Fox News Channel that he would talk about “just how horribly he was treated, and you know, that maybe people should pay for that.”

-“People should be held accountable.
-The Democrats should be held accountable,” she said.
-“People need to understand what the Democrats did was dishonest and it was corrupt.”
+The only contrition Trump offered was to his own family, saying, “I want to apologize to my family for having them go through a phony rotten deal.”

+Instead, Trump defended his call with Ukraine’s president — again calling it “perfect”— that Democrats used as the starting point to launch impeachment proceedings against the president for pressuring a foreign government to investigate a political foe.

-The president and his allies have been on a victory lap since Wednesday, sending giddy tweets needling his accusers and Democrats and celebrating.
+The president and his allies have been on a victory lap since Wednesday.

 Indeed, the night of the impeachment vote was one of revelry for members of the president’s circle.
 In Washington, many, including Trump’s eldest son, Donald Trump Jr, his girlfriend, former Fox News host Kimberly Guilfoyle, and the president’s former campaign manager, Corey Lewandowski, gathered at the president’s hotel a few blocks from the White House, one of the few MAGA safe zones in the deeply Democratic city.